-The program is designed for general educators in Florida who wish to increase their understanding and experience in special education to expand areas of certification.
+The program is designed for general educators who wish to increase their understanding and experience in special education to expand areas of certification.

-Coursework is offered through a hybrid format, with classes offered fully online, and expectations for practicum assignments to be completed in K-12 schools in students' local communities.
+Coursework is offered through a hybrid format, with classes offered fully online, and expectations for field work assignments to be completed in your own school setting.